danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="account.sendChangePhoneCode.html" name="account.sendChangePhoneCode">Verify a new phone number to associate to the current account: account.sendChangePhoneCode</a>

 * <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming [PUSH notifications](https://core.telegram.org/api/push-updates).: account.updateDeviceLocked</a>

+* <a href="auth.bindTempAuthKey.html" name="auth.bindTempAuthKey">You cannot use this method directly, instead modify the PFS and default_temp_auth_key_expires_in settings, see https://docs.madelineproto.xyz/docs/SETTINGS.html for more info: auth.bindTempAuthKey</a>

+* <a href="messages.getDhConfig.html" name="messages.getDhConfig">You cannot use this method directly, instead use $MadelineProto->getDhConfig();: messages.getDhConfig</a>

+* <a href="messages.acceptEncryption.html" name="messages.acceptEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.acceptEncryption</a>

+* <a href="messages.discardEncryption.html" name="messages.discardEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.discardEncryption</a>

+* <a href="messages.requestEncryption.html" name="messages.requestEncryption">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling secret chats: messages.requestEncryption</a>

+* <a href="updates.getDifference.html" name="updates.getDifference">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getDifference</a>

+* <a href="updates.getState.html" name="updates.getState">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getState</a>

+* <a href="auth.exportAuthorization.html" name="auth.exportAuthorization">You cannot use this method directly, use $MadelineProto->exportAuthorization() instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.exportAuthorization</a>

+* <a href="auth.importAuthorization.html" name="auth.importAuthorization">You cannot use this method directly, use $MadelineProto->importAuthorization($authorization) instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.importAuthorization</a>

+* <a href="auth.signIn.html" name="auth.signIn">You cannot use this method directly, use the completePhoneLogin method instead (see https://docs.madelineproto.xyz for more info): auth.signIn</a>

+* <a href="auth.signUp.html" name="auth.signUp">You cannot use this method directly, use the completeSignup method instead (see https://docs.madelineproto.xyz for more info): auth.signUp</a>

+* <a href="auth.checkPassword.html" name="auth.checkPassword">You cannot use this method directly, use the complete_2fa_login method instead (see https://docs.madelineproto.xyz for more info): auth.checkPassword</a>

+* <a href="messages.getFullChat.html" name="messages.getFullChat">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): messages.getFullChat</a>

+* <a href="users.getFullUser.html" name="users.getFullUser">You cannot use this method directly, use the getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): users.getFullUser</a>

+* <a href="auth.logOut.html" name="auth.logOut">You cannot use this method directly, use the logout method instead (see https://docs.madelineproto.xyz for more info): auth.logOut</a>

+* <a href="auth.sendCode.html" name="auth.sendCode">You cannot use this method directly, use the phoneLogin method instead (see https://docs.madelineproto.xyz for more info): auth.sendCode</a>

+* <a href="contacts.resolveUsername.html" name="contacts.resolveUsername">You cannot use this method directly, use the resolveUsername, getPwrChat, getInfo, getFullInfo methods instead (see https://docs.madelineproto.xyz for more info): contacts.resolveUsername</a>

+* <a href="upload.getFile.html" name="upload.getFile">You cannot use this method directly, use the upload, downloadToStream, downloadToFile, downloadToDir methods instead; see https://docs.madelineproto.xyz for more info: upload.getFile</a>

+* <a href="upload.saveBigFilePart.html" name="upload.saveBigFilePart">You cannot use this method directly, use the upload, downloadToStream, downloadToFile, downloadToDir methods instead; see https://docs.madelineproto.xyz for more info: upload.saveBigFilePart</a>

+* <a href="upload.saveFilePart.html" name="upload.saveFilePart">You cannot use this method directly, use the upload, downloadToStream, downloadToFile, downloadToDir methods instead; see https://docs.madelineproto.xyz for more info: upload.saveFilePart</a>

+* <a href="messages.receivedQueue.html" name="messages.receivedQueue">You cannot use this method directly: messages.receivedQueue</a>

+* <a href="account.getPasswordSettings.html" name="account.getPasswordSettings">You cannot use this method directly; use $MadelineProto->update_2fa($params), instead (see https://docs.madelineproto.xyz for more info): account.getPasswordSettings</a>

+* <a href="account.updatePasswordSettings.html" name="account.updatePasswordSettings">You cannot use this method directly; use $MadelineProto->update_2fa($params), instead (see https://docs.madelineproto.xyz for more info): account.updatePasswordSettings</a>